TheMaverickProgrammer/Swoosh/README.md

 # Video
 [Click to watch!](https://streamable.com/qb023)

+# Integrating Swoosh into your SFML application
+Adding Swoosh, the acitivity and segue mini library into a fresh SFML application is very simple.
+See [Example.cpp](https://github.com/TheMaverickProgrammer/Swoosh/blob/master/Swoosh/Example.cpp)

+## Get started
+Clone this repo.
+Copy the headers found in the root at `src/Swoosh`.

+Read more on the [wiki](https://github.com/TheMaverickProgrammer/Swoosh/wiki/Namespaces).

 # Philosophy
 When creating polished applications it should not be a concern to the user how to handle the memory for a scene or video game level.
 These activities are just shells around the incoming or outgoing data in visual form; a container for the important stuff that shows up